pablodecm/phd_thesis/src/103_chapter_3.md

 distribution function of the test statistic under both the null and alternate hypothesis or a way to estimate the integrals from simulated observation are required.
-The main advantage of one-dimensional statistics, similarly to low-dimensional summary statistics, allows for an efficient estimation of the probability distribution function using non-parametric techniques.
+The main advantage of one-dimensional test statistics, similarly to the low-dimensional summary statistics discussed in [Section @sec:summary_statistic], is that they allow for an efficient estimation of the probability distribution function using non-parametric techniques.
 When both the null $H_0$ and alternate hypothesis $H_1$ are simple, the Neyman-Pearson lemma [@NeymanPearson1933] states that the *likelihood ratio*, which is a one-dimensional test statistic